manojake/javascript-playground/cssCheetSheet.md

 # Images, media, and form elements

 ## Sizing images
-_max-width_ property can be used for the image, so that the image will not expand if the container box is greater that the image's intrinsic height and width.
+_max-width: 100%_ property can be used for the image, so that the image will not expand if the container box is greater that the image's intrinsic height and width.
 It will also do not over flow and will be fit in the container by keeping the aspect ratio if the image dimension is greater than the container.

 Here _width:100%_ can't be used since _%_ will be the percentage value of the element's parent container.
 Hence the image will take the full width of the container and if the image is smaller, it will stretch